-Your vehicle is fitted with a small Remis ventilator in the kitchen area, with a larger one above the lounge.
-On EK models there is a Seitz Skyview over the cab area, while the ES model has another small Remis ventilator above the overcab bunk instead.
+Your vehicle is fitted with two Remis roof lights, a medium size one above the kitchen area, and a larger one above the lounge.
+On some models there is also a Seitz Skyview over the cab.

 When the vehicle is being driven the roof ventilators should be fully closed.
 Wind noise may be reduced by closing the night blind.